jrbrtsn/ez/README.md

 reasons, some or even most of which are obscure.
 However, it is both insecure and counterproductive not to check for said failures.
-Unfortunately coding proper checks and/or recovery from failures will involve (often complex) logic constructs, and detracts from understanding the primary logic of your source code.
+Unfortunately coding proper checks and/or recovery from failures will involve (often complex) logic constructs, and detracts from the readability of your source code.

 Sometimes your app needs to recover, and so you must supply this code, but more often than not a boilerplate approach is sufficient.
 The EZ method is a